Mohammed Alimuddin

 Mohammed Alimuddin (1920 in Thoubal district – 3 February 1983) was an Indian politician and a former Chief Minister of Manipur.
-He succeeded Mairembam Koireng Singh, as the Chief Minister of Manipur in 1972 for year and again for 127 days in 1974.
-He was member of Manipur Peoples Party.
+He succeeded Mairembam Koireng Singh, as the Chief Minister of Manipur in 1972–1973 (for 1 year, 4 days) and again in 1974 (for 127 days).
+He was a member of Manipur Peoples Party.

 Career

-He was elected to Lilong in first Legislative Assembly election held in 1948.
+Alimuddin was elected to Lilong in first Legislative Assembly election held in 1948.

 He also served as speaker in the Raj Kumar Dorendra Singh’s government as well as Finance Minister in the Yangmaso Shaiza’s ministry.
-During his period, Regional Institute of Medical Sciences a premier medical college in North East India foundation was laid.
+During his period, the foundation was laid for Regional Institute of Medical Sciences, a premier medical college in Northeast India.